Dimitri Van den Bergh

-Dimitri Van den Bergh (born 8 July 1994) is a Belgian professional darts player who currently competes in Professional Darts Corporation (PDC) events.
-He is a two-time World Youth Champion and the 2020 World Matchplay champion, after beating Gary Anderson 18–10 in the final, in his first time competing in the Matchplay.
+Dimitri Barbara Peter Van den Bergh (born 8 July 1994) is a Belgian professional darts player who competes in Professional Darts Corporation (PDC) events, where he is currently ranked world number twenty-three; he reached a peak ranking of world number five in 2021.
+Nicknamed "the Dreammaker", Van den Bergh has won two PDC major titles – the World Matchplay and the UK Open.
+He also won two World Series of Darts titles in 2022.

+He defeated Gary Anderson 18–10 in the 2020 World Matchplay final, and defeated Luke Humphries 11–10 in the 2024 UK Open final.

+He finished as the runner-up at both the World Matchplay and World Series Finals in 2021.
+He is a one-time World Championship semi-finalist, reaching the last four at the 2023 PDC World Championship.

+In his youth career, Van den Bergh won the PDC World Youth Championship in both 2017 and 2018, and twelve PDC Development Tours, making him one of the most successful players in the history of the PDC's youth system.

 Career

-BDO
+2013

 In 2013, Van den Bergh won the British Teenage Open by beating Billy Longshaw 3–0 in the final.
-Two months later he claimed the 16th PDC Challenge Tour event of the year by whitewashing Reece Robinson 4–0.
+Two months later he claimed the 16th PDC Challenge Tour event of the year by whitewashing Charlie Tate 4–0.

-PDC

 2014

-In 2014, he entered Q School in an attempt to earn a PDC tour card, but he couldn't advance beyond the last 64 in any of the four days.
+In 2014, he entered Q School in an attempt to earn a PDC Tour Card, but he couldn't advance beyond the last 64 in any of the four days.
 However, he was granted PDPA Associate Member status for participating which gave him entry into UK Open and European tour qualifiers.
 Van den Bergh qualified for the first European Tour event, the German Darts Championship and lost 6–2 in the first round against Ronnie Baxter despite averaging 102.94.
 Van den Bergh won three youth tour titles during the year and also reached the last 16 of the Under-21 World Championship, where he lost 6–3 to Robinson.
 He finished top of the Youth Tour Order of Merit which earned him a two-year card for the main PDC tour.